 The past few months have been a whirlwind of ups and downs for CPG brands as the COVID-19 crisis presents new challenges and opportunities.
 From manufacturing and processing plant contagion to panic buying and empty shelves, CPG brands are under pressure and as part of the food supply chain, that pressure isn’t going to let up any time soon.
+To help you with this supply chain, use the stack racks for easy and safe holding of your products.

 For CPG brands, this is an opportunity to win and preserve brand loyalty.
 We can learn a lot from the China market, which is coming out of its first wave of pandemic.
 In a study conducted by Re:Hub on “Understanding the effect of the Coronavirus on China Consumers” clearly identified how brands can find a silver lining.
 For example, 84 percent of the respondents identified a preference for brands that were seen to be supporting China during the outbreak.
 A recent study of our own showed that North American consumers also feel strongly that brands need to demonstrate support for their communities.
 Other insights include changes in what drives purchase decisions now (availability over brand and price) and what will be more in demand as regions open up (more fresh, less tea and coffee).